A Perfect Week in Tuscany, Part Two

-In last week’s post, we made it through the first 3 days of the perfect week, with arrival at Casa Agnese, a busy day in Florence and a day trip to Siena and San Gimignano.
+In last week’s post, we made it through the first 3 days of the perfect week in Tuscany, with arrival at Casa Agnese, a busy day in Florence and a day trip to Siena and San Gimignano.

 Day Four (Lucca, cooking class): One of my favorite Tuscan towns, and one that I’m loath to miss each time I am anywhere near Tuscany, is Lucca.
 It’s about an hour directly west of your villa and well worth the trip.
 Of course it’s an old medieval walled town just like all of the others, but there is something different about Lucca.
 It has the vibe of a city where real Italians live and work, and its beauty is understated compared to that of Siena or San Gimignano.